gilbox/react-derive/README.md

         return <div style={{fontSize}}>a + b = {sum}</div>
       }
     }

+Note that the first and only argument to a *deriver* function is always `newProps`.

 But wait, every time the component renders, `sum` will recalculate even if `a` and `b` didn't change.
 To optimize, we can memoize the calculation with `@track`